ROZRADA: CICRCL Partner – 1994 – 2019

-CICRCL and ROZRADA, a Ukrainian Non-Governmental Organization (NGO) have both a legal and an official partnership agreement between them that began in 1994.
-Dr. Janae Weinhold and Dr. Valentina Bondarovskaya began their collaboration in the early 1990’s, and continue to cooperate on projects of mutual interest.
+CICRCL and ROZRADA, a Ukrainian Non-Governmental Organization (NGO) had both a legal and an official partnership agreement between them that began in 1994 and ended in 2019 at the death of Dr. Valentina Bondarovskaya.
+During this period they cooperated on many projects of mutual interest.

-ROZRADA’s professional psychologists-consultants work with families, couples, women, men, and children; and they serve as consultants to developing organizations regarding team formation and management, in the area of sociology, and to doctors and educators.
+ROZRADA’s professional psychologists-consultants worked with families, couples, women, men, and children; and they served as consultants to developing organizations regarding team formation and management, in the area of sociology, and to doctors and educators.

-Psychologists who work at the Center are members of the international psychological associations, Ukrainian Association of Professional Psychologists and Kyiv Association of Practical Psychologists and Psychotherapists.
+Psychologists who worked at the Center are members of the international psychological associations, Ukrainian Association of Professional Psychologists and Kyiv Association of Practical Psychologists and Psychotherapists.

 As part of developing their professional skills and learning new methods and psychological technologies, ROZRADA’s professionals also participate in Ukrainian and international conferences.